 There are many familiar reasons why people commit to a life of travel, including job related (losing it, working in a dead-end career, being bored, making so little money that it was worth the risk to do something different) and relationship related (just left my boy/girlfriend/significant other or recently separated/divorced).
 In my case, none of these apply.
 I do it for fun, thrills and knowledge.
 I have always liked adventure and excitement and squeezed it in whenever I could while working and raising a family.
 Even before that part of my life started, when I was in college, I had very little money and hitchhiked across the United States; visiting 48 of them before I was 21 (it took me ten more years to reach Alaska and another ten to Hawaii).

 My goal is to travel to all the countries of the world.
-Using the United Nations list of countries, there are 192, so I have a few over 100 to go.
-For the rest of my life, I want to see and experience as much of the world as possible, as this goal would keep me focused to search out interesting and unusual travel experiences.
+I count 197 countries, starting with the United Nations list of 193 and adding Taiwan, Vatican, Kosovo and Palestine.
+For the rest of my life, I want to see and experience as much of the world as possible, while documenting it in photographs and observations.

 Travel can be too far away, exotic places or to a close neighborhood you have not seen.
 I live in New York City, perhaps the most exciting city in the world, with extreme diversity which constantly changes.
 This blog will also explore neighborhoods and culture in NYC, especially the performing arts and areas not touched by travel guides.
 I am working on a photography book on the NYC subway which I hope to publish soon.
 Through this endeavor, I found for a token fare, you can find interesting things to do and see 24/7.